 It is a type of spinal instability that cause pain in the lower back.
 This happens when one vertebrae, bone of your spine, slips over the below vertebra.
 Most of the time, non-surgical treatment can relieve your spondylolisthesis symptoms but if you have severe spondylolisthesis, surgery is the only option left, and the results are quiet promising.

 It accounts for about 4-6% of the population.
 Many are asymptomatic and are diagnosed as an incidental finding.
-Degenerative spondylolisthesis is the commonest occurring in patients more than 50 years of age and is a sequel ea of degenerative spine disease.
+Degenerative spondylolisthesis is the commonest occurring in patients more than 50 years of age and is a consequence of degenerative spine disease.
 In young population isthmic is common.

 There are six main types of spondylolistheses.
 The type is determined by the cause which include: